unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 The next figure shows the output when **government and government enterprises** is selected as the **[industry_type]** from the third filter.
 We can see that the
 **federal, civilian** and **military** metrics are nearly constant and that **state and local** is experiencing steady growth.
-Unlike with the farming industry, we can see that government institutions are less sensitive to extraneous factors (such as bead weather, a poor economy, or civil unrest).
+Unlike with the farming industry, we can see that government institutions are less sensitive to extraneous factors (such as bead weather, a poor economy, or civil unrest etc).

 ![Figure 8](Images/Figure8.png)

-The below figure shows the output for the private non-farm industry group as a whole.
+The below figure shows the output for the **private non-farm** is selected as the **[industry_type]** from the third filter.

 ![Figure 2](Images/Figure2.png)

-It appears that most of these metrics are on an upward trend, but it is somewhat difficult to tell.
+It appears that most of these metrics are on an upward trend, but there is a lot of information displayed so it is somewhat difficult to tell.
 Let us sort for the metrics **Construction** and **Manufacturing**.
-These images for these 2 outputs are shown below, respectively.
+The images for these 2 outputs are shown below, respectively.
 We can see that both metrics were experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures below).
 An extraneous factor at this time that may have contributed to this change was the poor world-wide economy, otherwise known as the "Great Recession."